Learned iterative networks: An operator learning perspective: Learned Gradient Networks

+Let us note to this end, that if the reconstruction operator in \eqref{eq:LearnedProximal} is trained end-to-end without restrictions, the same considerations regarding implementation as for learned least-squares networks apply as discussed in Section \ref{sec:LearnedLSQ}.

-While \ac{PnP} schemes are considered a separate research direction to unrolling schemes, we like to make the connection here from the viewpoint of learned iterative schemes and a learned reconstruction operator.
-For us the difference between \ac{PnP} and unrolling lies in the choice of learning problem, as we will see shortly, and not in the formulation of the learned reconstruction operator.
+\paragraph{Relation to \acf{PnP} schemes} \Ac{PnP} schemes are considered a separate research direction to unrolling schemes, but one can make the connection from the viewpoint of learned iterative schemes and a learned reconstruction operator.
+As will be shown, the difference between \ac{PnP} and unrolling is in the choice of learning problem and not in the formulation of the learned reconstruction operator.

-Let us first point out the differences between unrolling and \ac{PnP} schemes.
-In particular, there are two main primary distinctions.
+Unrolling and \ac{PnP} schemes have two main primary distinctions.
 First, \ac{PnP} methods separate the training of the network component $\NNOp_\NNparam:\RecSpace\to\RecSpace$ from the iterative algorithm, i.e., a different learning problem.
-Second, conventionally unrolling schemes require truncated iterations, whereas \ac{PnP} schemes consider the formulation in \eqref{eq:ProxGadient} to formulate the learned version \eqref{eq:proximalNet_weightShare} to allow for a convergence analysis in the limit.
-That means we could say that unrolling schemes consider $\RecOp_\NNparam(\data)=\signal^N$ versus $\RecOp_\NNparam(\data)=\signal^\infty$ for \ac{PnP}.
-Note, that in practice we still have to truncate in the latter case, but at an assumed point of convergence.
-We will summarise here only shortly some underlying theory and refer to \cite{hauptmann2024convergent,kamilov2023plug,Mukherjee:2023aa,} for further details.
+Second, conventionally unrolling schemes require truncated iterations, whereas \ac{PnP} schemes base the learned version \eqref{eq:proximalNet_weightShare} on the formulation in \eqref{eq:ProxGadient}.
+This enables one to perform a convergence analysis.
+It also means unrolling schemes consider $\RecOp_\NNparam(\data)=\signal^N$ instead of $\RecOp_\NNparam(\data)=\signal^\infty$ as in \ac{PnP}.
+Note, that in practice one still has to truncate also in the latter case, but this is supposedly done at an assumed point of convergence.
+Additionally, in general the learned reconstruction operator does not approximate the variational problem.
+In the following, we summarise shortly some underlying theory and refer to \cite{hauptmann2024convergent,kamilov2023plug,Mukherjee:2023aa} for further details.

+The viewpoint of \ac{PnP} schemes originates from the insight that the proximal operator \eqref{eq:proxOperator} in the updates \eqref{eq:ProxGadient} essentially serves as a denoiser, so it could be replaced by a generic denoiser \cite{venkatakrishnan2013plug}.
+More precisely, the proximal operator represents a Gaussian denoising problem, and a such the denoiser should ideally be designed to remove Gaussian noise.
+This relates to the first distinction mentioned above, which now allows for training of the neural operator $\NNOp_\NNparam$ as a denoiser.
+The (supervised) training data is then given as pairs in $\RecSpace$ only, i.e., $(\signal_i,\widetilde{\signal}_i)_i \in \RecSpace \times \RecSpace$, with $\widetilde{\signal}_i=\signal_i + \signalnoise_i$ where $\signalnoise_i$ represents the observation error/noise that is assumed to be zero-mean Gaussian noise.